athornton/JupyterCon-2018-talk/talk.rst

 Kubernetes will save astronomy.

-* It's the first time we've had a functional abstraction layer that allows you to specify architectural designs.
+* It's the first time we've had a functional abstraction layer that allows you to specify scalable architectural designs.

-    * Get rid of: "you need Solaris 10 on SPARC, and Sybase (not Postgres!) and Websphere MQ, and..."
-    * Instead: "We need a kubernetes cluster with a predefined nginx-ingress-controller and three service accounts: default access is fine for the first, the second needs to be able to create, destroy, describe, and list pods, and the third has to do that plus do cluster-wide read operations."
-* Then you can create complex multicomponent applications that will run on any suitable cluster.
+* This lets you create complex multicomponent applications that will run on any suitable cluster, with built-in lifecycle management.
+* And because it's modular, you can use best-practice patterns for all the infrastructure and only *really* care about managing the analysis stack that is your actual application.

 ----

 Modularity
 ##########